Ghulam Hussain Hidayatullah: Career

-In 1938, the Sindh Assembly passed a resolution demanding a separate homeland for the Muslims of India.
-In 1943, the Sindh Government became the first Provincial Assembly of the sub-continent to pass an official resolution in favour of the creation of Pakistan.
+In 1938, the All India Muslim League passed a resolution in its conference held at Khaliq Dino Hall Karachi, demanding a separate homeland for the Muslims of India.
+In 1943, the Sindh Assembly became the first Provincial Assembly of the sub-continent to pass an official resolution in favour of the creation of Pakistan.

 When the Muslim League in 1946 decided on a policy of renunciation of titles conferred by the British Government, Sir Ghulam renounced his British titles and honorifics.

 After the partition of India and creation of Pakistan, he became the first Governor of Sindh from 14 August 1947 to 4 October 1948.
 Ghulam Hussain Hidayatullah earned the unique distinction of being the only Pakistani Governor of a Province in Pakistan as all other Governors were British.

-Within a month of the passing of the Quaid-e-Azam, Ghulam Hussain Hidayatullah the "Grand Old Man of Sindh" died in Karachi on 4 October 1948.
+Within a month of the passing of Muhammad Ali Jinnah, Ghulam Hussain Hidayatullah died in Karachi on 4 October 1948.